awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 5. </ResourceRecord>
 ```

-## NS Format<a name="NSFormat"></a>
+## NS Record Type<a name="NSFormat"></a>

 An NS record identifies the name servers for the hosted zone\.
 The value for an NS record is the domain name of a name server\.
-For more information about NS records, see [NS and SOA Resource Record Sets that Amazon Route 53 Creates for a Public Hosted Zone](SOA-NSrecords.md)\.
+For more information about NS records, see [NS and SOA Records that Amazon Route 53 Creates for a Public Hosted Zone](SOA-NSrecords.md)\.
 For information about configuring white label name servers, see [Configuring White Label Name Servers](white-label-name-servers.md)\.

 **Example for the Amazon Route 53 console**